… and leave your employees wondering why

 The comms meeting has the power to bring a workforce TOGETHER, but only if they can all attend on an equal footing.
 Here’s some simple tips

 Give plenty of warning so that employees can make the time work for them.

 Provide a channel to contribute questions and feedback; before during and after the meeting, whatever their location or role.
 Get them involved, this is their meeting.

 Ensure everyone can see and hear the same thing.
-Platforms such as GoToWebinar, Skype, and MS Teams are easy and effective tools for remote audiences AND presenters.
+Platforms such as Zoom, GoToWebinar, Skype, and MS Teams are easy and effective tools for remote audiences AND presenters.

 Create a balanced and inclusive agenda that fosters understanding across the organisation.

 Yep, stifle all honesty and creativity by asking them to stand up and face the judgement of their peers and bosses!